- Silky smooth texture with no lumps – even for first-time sauce makers

 Tired of the same boring pasta night?
 We’ve all been there.
 Opening another jar of store-bought sauce just doesn’t cut it anymore.

 The solution is simpler than you think.
 This garlic Parmesan white sauce transforms ordinary pasta into restaurant-quality meals in just minutes.
 The creamy texture and bold garlic Parmesan flavor will make everyone think you spent hours in the kitchen.
+If you love exploring different cream-based options, check out my guide to creamy and dairy-based sauces for more inspiration.

 Nutrition Facts